amine7777/katacoda-scenarios/ansible-1/step4.md

          owner: scrapbook
          group: scrapbook
          mode: 0755
-       changed_when: false
        with_items:
          - '{{ folder_list }}'
 </pre>

  After executing this play it will change nothing because these folders have been already created.
-We can see in the recap at the end of the execution that the tasks are skipped.
+We can see in the recap at the end of the execution that the tasks are green which means that the folders exists already.

+ What's vars_files ?

+ vars_files is a list of files which contains variables.
+If you have a specific variables for your tasks you can create a file where your will store these variables.